spoutdev/Spout/README.md

 * Download and extract the latest version of [Minecraft Coder Pack][MCP].
 * Copy the latest complete Minecraft bin directory from your computer.
 * Place the Minecraft bin directory under MCP's `jars` directory.
-* Checkout or copy the latest source fro the Spoutcraft repo.
+* Checkout or copy the latest source from the Spoutcraft repo.
 * Checkout or copy the conf directory of files from the Spoutcraft repo to MCP's `conf` directory.
 * Run cleanup, decompile, recompile, and reobfuscate (.bat for Windows or .sh for Linux).
 * When tasks are finished, the compiled Spout class files will be located in reobf.